wuyanxin/review.ninja/doc/installation.md

 callback: https://reviewninja.company.com/auth/github/callback
 ```

-Copy and paste the generated client ID and secret into the `.env` file described below.
+Copy and paste the generated client ID and secret into the `.env` file as described below.

-4) Configure your local environment
+**4) Configure your local environment**

 Create a file in the root of the ReviewNinja folder called `.env`.

+Assuming the following:
-Assuming you are running mongo locally, your GHE domain is `https://github.company.com`,
+- you are running mongo locally,
+- your GHE domain is `https://github.company.com`, and
-and you will enable ReviewNinja over https via nginx your `.env` file may look something
+- you will enable ReviewNinja over https via nginx

-like this:
+Your `.env` file may look something like this:

 ```
 # MongoDB Settings